Connect with us

 Modern-day gifting practices may be the source of both awe and anger.
 On the one hand, by giving presents you are engaging in an ancient behavior that makes us human by growing and sustaining our relationships.
 On the other hand, it seems as if some societies might be using the holiday season as an excuse to simply consume more and more.

 Mauss’ ideas do not promote runaway consumerism.
 On the contrary, his explanations of gifts suggest that the more meaningful and personal the present, the greater the respect and honor being shown.
 A truly thoughtful gift is far less likely to end up in a dump.
-And vintage, upcycled, handmade goods – or a personalized experience such as a food tour or hot balloon ride – might even be more valued than an expensive item mass-produced on of the world, shipped across oceans and packaged in plastic.
+And vintage, upcycled, handmade goods – or a personalized experience such as a food tour or hot air balloon ride – might even be more valued than an expensive item mass-produced on the other side of the world, shipped across oceans and packaged in plastic.

 Quality gifts can speak to your values and more meaningfully sustain your relationships.The Conversation